jamesxdigital/A2A/docs/presentation/scenarios/scenario-01-executive-expense.md

 3. Hotel stay for 2 nights: £320
 4. Return taxi to airport: £38

 Please process these expenses, convert to USD, categorize them properly, and update our financial records.
-Also extract the client contact information from the dinner receipt.
+Also identify and organize the client contact information from TechCorp for follow-up.
 ```

 ---